brismuth/FoodStorage/README.md

 ![Screenshot](https://raw.githubusercontent.com/brismuth/FoodStorage/master/demo/remove.png "Screenshot")

-[Meteor](https://www.meteor.com/) uses MongoDB on the backend and manages sockets and realtime data sharing for you.
-That means that if you have this food storage app open on two computers, changes to one will immediately show up on the other as well.
+[Meteor](https://www.meteor.com/) uses MongoDB on the backend for persistence and manages sockets and realtime data sharing for you.
+That means that if you are logged into this food storage app on two computers, changes on one will immediately show up on the other as well.